KumarG23/KumarG23.github.io/index.md

 ## What methods do you use to help get yourself unstuck?

  I just keep going.
 I look up things on google and youtube or I look at sites that are already out there with devtools and see what they did with their designs/code.
 I am staying away from AI for this stuff as much as I can.
 I used copilot this week to help make my logo and that was it.

+## What are some objects that your blog incorporates?

+  I don't believe I have incorporated any objects into this blog yet.
+I definitely plan to change that soon.
+I have been moving this week which hindered my time with doing much extra.
+I plan to start fresh next week and get to work even harder to make up for it.
+JavaScript seems like it opens up a ton of doors and I can't wait to learn more.
+  I don't believe I have incorporated any objects into this blog yet.
+I definitely plan to change that soon.
+I have been moving this week which hindered my time with doing much extra.
+I plan to start fresh next week and get to work even harder to make up for it.
+JavaScript seems like it opens up a ton of doors and I can't wait to learn more.

+# **Week 4**

+## What was helpful during Onboarding working remotely?

+I really enjoy working from home.
+It's great being able to work on things at your own pace/time.
+However, I am looking forward to really buckling down in person and getting to work.

+## What hindered your progress during Onboarding?

+The biggest hinderance would have to be that I moved during onboarding.
+It basically took two days away from what I was learning.
+I think I made up for it but I really don't like feeling like I am behind.

+## How did you overcome challenges during Onboarding?

+I think the way I overcame challenges during onboarding is how I overcome any challenge.
+Hard work and patience.
+I truly believe that with those two things, plus some confidence in yourself, you can do anything.

+# **Sprint 1**

+## What is the number one thing that held you back this week?
+Why?

+Definitely ask more questions.
+I need to use the teachers as a resource more.
+They really don't mind helping.
+I like to figure things out on my own if I can but I need to not spin my wheels too long.

+## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+The atomic design thing makes a lot of sense to me.
+I should implement that more.
+I want to learn more JavaScript.
+There is a lot to it but it is extremely useful and there is so much you can do with it.

+## What is your “Why”?

+I want to learn new things.
+I want to be a good role model and provider for my son.
+I want to make more cool things.